bt-diana/2048/README.md

 # 2048 Game

-This project is a classic implementation of the **2048 game**, built with a focus on smooth user experience.
+This project is an implementation of the **2048 game**, built with a focus on smooth user experience.

 The primary purpose of this project was to gain hands-on experience in working with **CSS animations**.